 “Nobody really thinks about water until you turn on the tap and there is none.
 We can’t live without water.”

 Fluharty, early in his 22-year career, rolled up his sleeves and learned all he could about water projects.
-Since joining CEC in 2018, he’s thankful for the opportunity to help bring water to those who need it all across the country and in the Virgin Islands.
+Since joining CEC in 2018, he’s thankful for the opportunity to help bring water to those who need it all across the country and in the U.S. Virgin Islands.

-There are many people who either have poor quality well water or a lack of volume or both.
+There are many people who either have poor quality well water or a lack of volume — or both.

-When it comes to water line extensions, there is a definite need, Fluharty says.
+“When it comes to water line extensions, there is a definite need,” Fluharty says.
 By the time a project gets to us, it’s something people want.
-“We are working with cities, towns, townships, water entities as we design these extensions.
+“We are working with cities, towns, townships, and water authorities as we design these extensions.
 We are helping to provide a clean, reliable source of potable water.”

 For the most part, these line extensions are multi-phase projects.
 CEC designs the plan to extend a line a few miles and when the need arises again, goes back and designs another extension of the same line for a few more miles.
 “It’s all based on need,” Fluharty says.

 ■ Design drawings and specifications

-■ Bidding and construction-related services
+■ Bidding and construction-related

 The analyses identify lines and areas requiring upgrading or reinforcing to meet local needs, Fire Underwriters Survey recommendations, and EPA requirements.
-Thorough hydraulic analyses of distribution systems and storage tanks can provide strategies for additional or replacement water storage tanks.
+Thorough hydraulic analyses of distribution systems and storage tanks sometimes identify the need for additional or replacement water storage tanks.

 CEC designs elevated water storage tanks and standpipes to provide water ready for delivery without pumping.
-Storage tanks that float hydraulically on the system stabilize pressures, provide water for firefighting, and allow plants to treat water at a more constant rate where their operation works best and is most efficient.
+Elevated storage tanks stabilize system pressures, provide water for firefighting, and allow plants to treat water at a more constant rate where their operation works best and is most efficient.

-Pump stations are used to boost area pressures and to separate pressure zones hydraulically.
+Pump stations are used to boost area pressures — the water pressure provided to customers.
+“We often need to build a pump station to boost water pressure to areas that have low or no pressure,” Fluharty says.
 This commonly occurs in larger systems or when surface topography reduces area pressures significantly.

 CEC analyzes the community’s specific needs and designs in-line booster pumps or pump stations with associated ground or elevated storage to increase area pressures.

+“We continuously learn by working with project managers and contractors.
+Our expertise builds with each project,” Fluharty says.
 CEC calls upon the collective experience of its water experts in 29 offices across our footprint for all projects — both public and private.
 We bring collective best management practices and senior leadership insights into everything we do.